grebaldi/nopun-ecs/README.md

 With these concepts ECS allows for very efficient code reuse, because behaviors are not bound to specific classes, but emerge from a combination of atomic components and systems.
 This not only makes it easier to introduce new ideas to an existing game, but also to share code across multiple projects.

 nopun-ecs also introduces the concept of **scenes** on top of the ECS vocabulary.
-Scenes define a context boundary within which entities and systems exist (other ECS implementations might this `world`).
+Scenes define a context boundary within which entities and systems exist (other ECS implementations might call this `world`).
 Multiple scenes can be stitched together to form a tree structure, which allows for complexer game designs.

 For more on the awesome ECS architecture, checkout the following article: https://medium.com/ingeniouslysimple/entities-components-and-systems-89c31464240d